ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 ### Feature Selection
-In terms of feature selection methods, a filter method and a few embedded methods will be used and analyzed to determine the best features to keep in predictive modeling (Using Predictive_MLB_Payroll_Data).
+In terms of feature selection methods, filter and embedded methods will be used and analyzed to determine the best features to keep in predictive modeling (Using Predictive_MLB_Payroll_Data).

 Filter Methods:
 1) Correlation Analysis